About Eyes

 In the last decade of the 19th Century, the Cavalry was still the major player on the battlefield.
 When the Wright Brothers made their epic manned flight the Great War was still eleven years away, and the carnage of trench warfare that would wipe out an entire generation of young men and many women.
 The Dogfights at varying heights over the Western Front at heights as great as 18,000 feet (5,486 meters) were simply unimagineable.

-EIGHTY YEARS ON from the end of the Second World War, and fast approaching the third year of the War in Ukraine, it is often difficult to enable even middle-aged television presenters to understand fully the horror of aerial warfare between 1939-1945.
+EIGHTY YEARS ON from the end of the Second World War, and fast approaching the third year of the War in Ukraine, it is often difficult to enable even middle-aged television presenters to understand fully the horror of aerial warfare between 1939 and 1945.

 Occasionally, I’m reminded Oh, no … that’s just what happens in Hollywood films.
 I give a silent nod to relatives who paid the price for me to be here… and I think of those family archive letters in which, in his own hand, one of my uncles, to his Dad, has listed all the cities, towns, railway junctions, ports and synthetic oil plants that he and thousands of fellow airmen were required to deliver devastating ordnance on the hapless people below.